-The Utility allows you to read, write (configure) and verify operation on the clock.
-It also allows you to upload new firmware to the clock and save clock configuration files for upload to another clock.
+The Utility allows you to read, write (configure) and verify operation on the Model 1202B/C. It also allows you to upload new firmware to the 1202B/C and save clock configuration files for upload to another clock.
 While it is idle, it releases the serial port on your computer for use by other programs.
 For computers without serial ports, you will need to use a USB to serial converter.

-The clock does not have to be locked to GNSS during configuration.
+The Model 1202B/C does not need to be locked to the GNSS during configuration.
 Date, time and position data, however, will not be accurate.
-Some level of security is required to communicate with the clock and configure it.
-The clock has six levels of security so that you can protect it from unwanted intrusion.
+To communicate with the Model 1202B/C, and configure it, requires some level of security.
+The 1202B/C has six levels of security so that you can protect it from unwanted intrusion.
+For this reason the first topic in this chapter covers 1202B/C security.